AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 - Added support for the new Autodesk Revit Vertical Strip and Horizontal Strip panoramic image projections.

+- Added a new experimental set of "UV Pass" actions allow you to prepare UV pass maps that are used for pre-computed panoramic image transforms.
+This approach is commonly used in compositing to correct for lens distortion.

+	Another term for a UV pass map if you are a Foundry NukeX user is an "ST map".
+A UV pass image template is made using a 16 bit integer red/green gradient image that is then distorted using a program like PTGui Pro and the Domemaster Fusion Macros.

+	Note: It is very important that you load and save a UV pass map using an sRGB linear gamma 1.0 color space in Photoshop or you will have distortions in your image template from the non-linear shading of the generated gradients.

 ## Version 2.3 - 2015-12-18 ##

 - Added more sample panoramic images examples to illustrate the different image projection formats.